pmbriley/beta_bursts/README.md

 mfeeg toolbox by Xiang Wu et al. - http://sourceforge.net/p/mfeeg - for computing Morlet time-frequency spectrograms (if bursts.papf or bursts.bandsPhase needed, must also have modified function mf_tfcm2.m)

 **inputs**
+(only eeg and srate are required; if not specified, showfigs defaults to false and opt will use default parameters)
 eeg: row vector containing time course
 srate: sample rate in Hz
 showfigs: display time course and spectrograms (true/false)